 A Casper queen mattress usually retails around $1,100, but with a discount you can often get one for closer to $1,100 depending on the sale and season.

 TempurPedic’s flagship TEMPUR-Adapt line comes with three different mattress models with three varying prices.
 Right now, the queen size TEMPUR-Adapt goes for around $2,200, which they call an “everyday value.”
 Next you have mid-tier mattress from the series called TEMPUR-ProAdapt, which retails around $3,000, and finally, their highest grade model called the TEMPUR-LuxeAdapt which currently retails for about $4,000.

 Regardless of which TempurPedic mattress you’re considering, Casper is going to be considerably more affordable.

-If you were to cut your mattress in half with a chainsaw, you would see a foam mattress with four layers.
+If you were to cut your mattress in half with a chainsaw, you would see a foam mattress with four layers (unless of course we’re talking about the new Casper Wave Hybrid which would have coils on the inside).
 While we definitely don’t condone butchering your mattress, we want you to know what the inside of your bed looks like.
 So we destroyed ours on your behalf.
 What we saw is a dense base layer of support foam to act as the foundation of your mattress.
 The next layer is a slab of transition foam with a zoned support design.
 In other words, the transition layer is divided into three parts with two different firmness levels.
 The top and bottom third are equipped with more pressure relieving foam, and firmer foam in the middle where you need that extra support.

 Above the transition layer is a slab of memory foam, and at the very top is a layer of Casper’s Open-Cell foam.
 It’s a proprietary foam, meaning the company manufactured it themselves specifically for their mattress.
 In this case, we’d call this proprietary foam really neutral.